keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 #### Kalivny, Part Three
 - everyone can return to Kalivny
+- as they walk into town, everything seems normal but a Asyrian Cruiser

 #### Fun Times
 - as they head back into town the skies begin to darken and it begins to rain